ostinelli/gin.io/docs/migrations.md

 To set up a migration, you need to define:

  * the `SqlMigration.db`, which must be one of the available databases specified in `./db/db.lua` (see [application files](/docs/application_files.html) for more info).
  * the `SqlMigration.up()` function, where you basically execute a SQL statement on the specified db.
-This function will be called by the Zebra migration engine when running the migration.
+This function will be called by the Gin migration engine when running the migration.
  * the `SqlMigration.down()` function, where you execute a SQL statement on the specified db.
-This function will be called by the Zebra migration engine when rolling back the migration.
+This function will be called by the Gin migration engine when rolling back the migration.

 The following example migration file shows the creation of a `users` table, and the rollback of the migration which drops the table: